Show all refs matching the name

 git checkout refs/tags/feature

-# Merge using explicit branch reference
+# Merge using an explicit branch reference

 git merge refs/heads/feature